DevOps for IT Girls - Deploying Like a Queen

 ✅ Your app updates without you lifting a finger

-It’s like a beauty subscription box—new products show up at your door every month, without you having to reorder them.
+It’s a beauty subscription box for your code.
+New products land at your door every month and you never have to reorder.

-Just like tracking your skincare routine helps you know when to hydrate more or change products, monitoring tools help prevent app crashes before users even notice.
+Tracking your skincare tells you when to hydrate more or swap a product.
+Monitoring works the same way.
+It helps prevent app crashes before users even notice a thing.

 1️⃣ Write the code 🖥️ (find your perfect skincare routine)